This is a list of names in which the categories include orange.

 GingerfEnglish From the English word ginger for the spice or the reddish-brown colour.
 It can also be a diminutive of Virginia, as in the case of actress and dancer Ginger Rogers (1911-1995), by whom the name was popularized.

-HarimHinduism, Indian, Hindi, Tamil, Telugu, Kannada, Malayalam, Marathi, Nepali Means "brown, yellow, tawny" in Sanskrit, and by extension "monkey, horse, lion".
-This is another name of the Hindu god Vishnu, and sometimes of Krishna.
-It is also borne by the son of the Garuda, the bird-like mount of Vishnu.
+HarimHinduism, Hindi, Tamil, Telugu, Kannada, Malayalam, Marathi, Nepali Means "brown, yellow, tawny" in Sanskrit, and by extension "monkey, horse, lion".
+This is another name of the Hindu god Vishnu, and sometimes of his avatar Krishna.
+In this context it is sometimes considered a derivative of Sanskrit हृ (hṛ) meaning "to take away", referring to the removal of sins.

 Hyacinth 2fEnglish (Rare) From the name of the flower (or the precious stone that also bears this name), ultimately from Greek hyakinthos (see Hyacinthus).